rjavier001/kruger-buscador/search-app/README.md

 # Kruger Star

-- In this repository you can find My Book App.
+- In this repository you can find My Search App.

 <img src='src/assets/img/mockup.png'>